goatslacker/forge/README.md

 ## How to use

-Automatically detects directories
+You can have forge automatically detect your build directory

     cd myproject
     forge

-You tell forge the directory
+If that fails, you can tell forge the directory.
+The use is --fileExtension directory

     cd myproject
     forge --js source

-Config file `forge.json`
+For convenience, you can set a config file `forge.json` in your project's root folder

     {
       "files": {